Want to grow moss in your yard? Here’s how my dad grew a full moss lawn & path!

 - If moss naturally wants to grow in your area, it can be a maintenance-free lawn covering

-- If grass won’t grow in your yard because it is too wet or shady, moss might be a solution
+- If grass won’t grow in your yard because it is too wet or has shady areas, moss might be a solution

-- Lush green color looks like short grass (from afar) year round
+- Lush green color looks like short grass ground cover (from afar) year round

 - Feels like walking on a velvet carpet